Shiva (Judaism): Shoes

 Leather shoes are not permitted to be worn during the observance of shiva.
 The reasoning behind this involves a lack of luxury.
 Without leather shoes, an individual is able to concentrate on mourning and the deeper meaning of life.
 However, exceptions to this rule include pregnant women and those with ailments of the feet.
 Aside from those observing shiva or sheloshim, guests and individuals who are not should refrain from wearing leather shoes in the home of mourners as well.

 Personal grooming

 Similar to the idea of wearing leather shoes, hygiene and personal grooming fall under the idea of the task being done for pleasure.
 Such acts are prohibited during the observation of shiva or sheloshim as they are seen as actions done for physical comfort.
 However, there is a fine line which separates grooming for hygienic reasons and for comfort.
 Therefore, in order to prevent grooming for comfort individuals who are mourning are instructed to only bathe separate parts of the body, head, and face.
 On top of this, cold or cool water is recommended.
 The use of cosmetics is not allowed as this constitutes an act done for comfort and pleasure.
-However, the exception to this rule is a woman who is a bride, is engaged to be married, is dating to be married, or feels as though the use of makeup is necessary.
+However, the exception to this rule is a woman who is a bride, is engaged to be married, or is dating to be married.